3dcitydb/3dcitydb-docs/source/first-steps/setup-3dcitydb.rst

 .. _3dcitydb_setup_schema_chapter:

-Setting up the database schema
+Setting up the 3DCityDB schema
 ------------------------------

 The required scripts for setting up the 3D City Database can be found